-How to Trigger AWS Lambda from an API Gateway GET Request (Step-by-Step)
+How to Trigger Lambda from an API Gateway GET Request (HTTP API Step-by-Step)

 |---|---|---|

-- Client sends an HTTP GET request to the API Gateway invoke URL.
+- Client sends GET request to the API Gateway invoke URL.

-- Lambda executes and returns a structured response object.
+- Lambda executes and returns a response object with

-- API Gateway translates the Lambda response back into an HTTP response to the client.
+statusCodeandbody. - API Gateway translates the Lambda response back into an HTTP response and returns it to the client.

 Step 1: Create the Lambda Function